Washington state NAACP chapter leader investigated over racial identity

 "NAACP Spokane Washington Branch President Rachel Dolezal is enduring a legal issue with her family, and we respect her privacy in this matter," the NAACP said.

-Dolezal holds a master's degree from historically black Howard University and is a professor in the Africana Studies Program at Eastern Washington University, according to a biography on the university website.
+Dolezal holds a Master's degree from Howard University and is a professor in the Africana Studies Program at Eastern Washington University, according to a biography on the university website.

 The university said in a statement it does not publicly discuss personnel issues and would not comment on her personal life.